-The capital, Tbilisi, where a third of Georgia's population lives, long ago turned against Saakashvili.
-Many people here are disturbed by what they describe as his authoritarian rule, pointing to his control over parliament, the courts and the prosecutor's office.
+The capital, Tbilisi, long ago turned against Saakashvili, with many people disturbed by what they describe as his authoritarian rule.

 Monday's election is being seen as a test of Saakashvili's commitment to democracy as he tries to move the former Soviet republic toward closer integration with the European Union and NATO.

 On Saturday, people of all ages converged on the center from four directions on streets closed to traffic for a giant campaign rally on Freedom Square.